The average and minimum salary in Tallinn, Estonia are good insights for those willing to relocate to this beautiful Baltic nation

 Minimum Salary in Tallinn, Estonia

-The current minimum salary in Tallinn and Estonia as of 2020 if of € 584 euros per month (gross), or approximately 650 US dollars.
+The current minimum salary in Tallinn and Estonia as of 2021 is of € 584 euros per month (gross), or approximately 650 US dollars.
 This is also the national minimum wage of Estonia, and it is the highest among the Baltic States (if considered net figures).

 Even if the minimum salary is relatively low in Estonia, the country economy is thriving.
 If you are coming as an skilled expat to Estonia, you can expect to earn much more than that.

 The average salary in Tallinn is much higher than the minimum figures for the country.
 In fact, salaries in Tallinn are way higher than the rest of the country in most sectors.

 The average salary in Estonia is of roughly € 1150 euros per month net.
 Qualified IT professionals can expect to earn way above this average.
 The average monthly wage in Estonia if you consider gross figures is of 1400 euros per month as of 2021.